kinsonlcy/api-bitly/readme.md

 # A Clone of Bit.ly

 This is a simple project that perform url shortening service, like Bit.ly.
 The backend is built by Lumen PHP Framework.
 There is a simple frontend that let user input the url they want to shorten.
 The shortened url will be shown immediately.
+When the frontend received the required url, it will do a ajax call to the Lumen API endpoint to perform shorten link request.
+For each request, the system will check whether the url has been shortened before or not.
+If yes, the shorten url will be return from cache (database).
+If it is a new url, the system will randomly assign a 8-digit id and cache it to the database for future usage.

+Lumen is used in this system simply because of the framework boost the development process.

+Assumption:
+1. Every valid address user typed is assumed to be existing.

+Limitation
+1. The database can only store certain amount of urls.
+It is because the upper bound of 8-digit random number has a limit.
+2. Same address with "www" difference will have two different shorten url.
+3. Simple checking for url is implemented.
+There maybe some kinds of string that satisfy with the requirement maybe stored into the database.
 ## Getting Started

 These instructions will get you implementing the system on Amazon Web Service.